Mars Municipal

 The house was built in Albina, Oregon, a township consolidated by Portland in 1891.
 Records at the Oregon Historical Society show the only buildings in the vicinity were a church, firehouse, and handful of farmhouses.
 Writing on plaster in the stairwell reads, “This house was built in 1887 - Jed Hessler - remodeled in 1939”.
 The Volga German Institute lists the family name “Hessler from Norka” for the area and period.

-Because of the sweeping Rose Quarter demolitions, there’s a very good chance the Mars Municipal house is the only Albina home remaining from its neighborhood and period of construction.
+Because of the sweeping Rose Quarter demolitions, there’s very good chance the Mars Municipal house is the only Albina home remaining from its original neighborhood and period of construction.

 Like an impervious lifeboat, this big old box of a farmhouse took me in.
 I filled it with all of myself I no longer knew what to do with, relentlessly taking things apart and putting them back together again for the better part of the next decade.